-This whimsically and well-carved stand would have been one of a pair and was made to hold a glass oil lamp used to illuminate a Straits Chinese family’s sam kai alter in the home.
+This pair of whimsically and well-carved stands were designed to hold glass oil lamps used to illuminate a Straits Chinese family’s sam kai alter in the home.
 (The Straits Chinese or babas and nonyas are the localised Chinese of Malaysia and Singapore whose hybrid culture is a mixture of Malay and Chinese elements.)

-Such lamps were known either as a lampu minyak (which is simply ‘oil lamp’ in Malay), or a pelita sam kai (or ‘sam kai torch’, in Malay/Hokkien).
-The base would have held a heavy, moulded glass goblet-shaped lamp.
+Such stands and lamps were known either as a lampu minyak (which is simply ‘oil lamp’ in Malay), or a pelita sam kai (or ‘sam kai torch’, in Malay/Hokkien).
+The glass lamp used would have held a heavy, moulded glass goblet-shaped lamp, possibly imported from Europe.

-The base is of carved namwood, most probably made in Singapore or one of the other Straits Settlements.
-It has been decorated in red and has been gilded, hence this type of work is known as ‘red & gold’.
+Each base here is of carved namwood, most probably made in Singapore or one of the other Straits Settlements.
+Each has been decorated in red and has been gilded, hence this type of work is known as ‘red & gold’.

 Each is carved, probably, from a single piece of namwood, with a grimacing boy or man atop a qilin-type creature.
 In Chinese mythology, boy babies were brought to parents atop a qilin.
 Often such lamps were lit as part of a Straits Chinese wedding ritual, so lighting such a lamp was hopefully prophetic of the arrival of male children.

 Two related lamp bases were offered by Christie’s Singapore in their Straits Chinese Ceramics and Works of Art auctions of 30 September 1995, and 31 March 1996, lots 362 and 931 respectively.